GUN ACCIDENT INJURY – MN LAWYER

 INJURED IN GUN ACCIDENT – HOMEOWNERS INSURANCE

-What would happen if our friends had been injured in this accident –would there be any compensation available to them for being accidentally shot?
+What would happen if someone had been injured in this gun accident –would there be any compensation available to them for being accidentally shot?
 What about medical bills from the gun accident?
 Unfortunately, neither the homeowners insurance covering the owner of the house where the renting neighbor shot the gun, nor the insurance for the house where our friends were visiting, would likely cover a gun injury in this situation.
 Our lawyers have been frustrated by this situation many times.
-As mentioned above, the person who would have actually caused the injury has no homeowners insurance and would be hard to collect from after being sued.
+As mentioned above, the person who actually caused the injury has no homeowners insurance and would be hard to collect from after being sued.
 The homeowner’s insurance of the house our friends were visiting will only cover injuries if their insured (the homeowner) caused the injury.
-Because it was the neighbor that caused the shooting accident, there is no insurance claim.
+Because it was the uninsured neighbor that caused the shooting accident, there is no insurance claim against any homeowners’ policy.
 Our friends’ own homeowners insurance would also not be responsible for paying any compensation, because it pays only for injuries our friends CAUSE, not injuries that happen to them.
 Our friends’ health insurance WOULD cover their medical bills, but there would be nothing for loss of earnings or disfigurement if one of them was hit in the head or lost an eye.
 Fortunately no one was hurt in this case and an attorney did not need to get involved.